 %% Fridge that demands an answer goes on the Headscratchers tab.

 %% If you want to add a fridge example that needs an answer, or see a fridge example you want to answer, move it over to Headscratchers.

-* It wasn't until the third time watching the film that I noticed one brief bit of foreshadowing at the beginning: There's a closeup shot of John's shoes just before he puts them on.
+* There's one brief bit of foreshadowing at the beginning: There's a closeup shot of John's shoes just before he puts them on.
 Why?
 So the audience can see [[spoiler:there's no scuffs or marks on the shoes at all.
 John's only pair of shoes had ''never'' been worn before.]]

-* This is more Fridge Brilliance, but earlier in the movie, Bumstead speaks with Schreber about Murdoch.
+* Earlier in the movie, Bumstead speaks with Schreber about Murdoch.
 When the conversation turns to knowing the nature of people, Schreber analyzes Bumstead, saying that Bumstead is a meticulous and lonely man.
 On the surface, it may seem like Schreber is a good judge of people thanks to his knowledge of psychology.
 That may very well be true.
 But if you think about it some more, the real reason why Schreber knows about Bumstead is because Schreber imprinted that personality into Bumstead himself.

 * [[spoiler:"We use your dead as vessels"...and all that that implies.]]

 ** [[spoiler:Every time Dr. Schreiber was speaking with the Strangers, or surrounded by the Strangers, he knew he was talking to and watching moving, dead bodies.
 No wonder he's so frightened by them.]]

 ** [[spoiler:The Stranger who looks like a child.]]

 ** [[spoiler:It is not clear what Mr. Hand did to the prostitute before he murdered her.
 But if he did do anything, she would have been getting molested by a corpse]].
 And, according to Director's Cut, [[spoiler: her child would have been watching.]]